Breast Lift (Mastopexy)

 Inverted-T Lift Incision

-Dr. Careaga uses a breast lift incision known as the inverted-T, or anchor lift.
+Dr. Careaga and Dr. Durand use a breast lift incision known as the inverted-T, or anchor lift.
 This is the gold standard of breast lift incisions.
 Here, three incisions will be made.
 The first is made around the areola, the second is a vertical incision from the areola to the bottom pole of the breast, and the third is a horizontal incision made along the lower curve of the breast.
 If a lesser degree of breast ptosis is present, fewer or smaller incisions may be used.
 The technique positions the breasts higher on the chest.